 The symptoms of COVID-2019 are listed below:

 Coronaviruses that caused SARS-CoV and MERS-CoV both dealt with people suffering from respiratory and enteric symptoms.
-Similarly to this, people affected by COVID-2019 are seen to suffer from the common cold, mild to severe fever, common cold, and shortness of breath.
+Similar to this, COVID-2019 victims reportedly experience a common cold, mild to severe fever, common cold, and shortness of breath.
 The symptoms start with tiredness and slight fever in affected people.
 If the affected person’s immune system is weak, the virus can lead to deadly pneumonia and even chances of organ failure.

 The first reported cases of death in China show that the patients were suffering from pneumonia.
 The incubation period of the virus is estimated to be 14 days so the symptoms can come from the second day or within 14 days.